marifirfanibrahim/ner_news_malay/README.md

 scraper/news_scraper_malay_feed.py --> scraper/news_scraper_malay_id.py --> scraper/join_csv.py --> model_gliner/prediction/prediction_first_line.ipynb

 ## D. Prediction Analysis
 <p align='justify'> In this part, we will be using the `model_gliner/poor_conf_analysis.ipynb` file.
 This is to analyze the low confidence scores.
-From here, perhaps we can identify the approach suitable to fine-tune the model. </p>
+From here, perhaps we can identify the approach suitable to fine-tune the model.

+In this analysis, these questions are to be answered: </p>
+1. Is there a correlation between label frequency and confidence scores?    (`label`)
+2. Are low-confidence predictions associated with text frequency/rarity?    (`text`)
+3. Do certain label types show systematic confidence patterns?              (`label`)
+4. Is confidence score correlated with text length?                         (`text`)
+5. Is confidence score correlated with complexity?                          (`text`)

+Based on these questions,

+* If low scores correlate with rare labels: Augment training data for underrepresented classes.
+* If low scores correlate with rare words: Add domain-specific vocabulary for training.
+* If low scores are consistent with certain label group: Focused annotation to cator specific labelings.

+## E. Fine-Tune Preparation
+<p align='justify'> Based on the analysis, the confidence score is correlated with the number of labels predicted.
+This means that by increasing the number of predicted labels, the confidence score will increase as wel.
+However, this would only appply after the prediction.
+The good news is that from the analysis, there are a few label types that have shown to have poor high confidence score ratio against low confidence score.
+This is while some low frequency labels have good ratio.
+So, to increase the confidence score with less label frequency.
+The training data needs to be augmented.
+Here, there are two things that can be done for this augmentation.
+These are: </p>
+- get contextual texts that corresponds to poor ratio labels, which are the labels that has more low scores than high scores.
+- synthesize training data for rare texts, which are low score labels with less than 100 per 20,000 predictions.

+Poor ratio labels:
+`ORDINAL`, `CARDINAL`, `QUANTITY`, `NORP`, `WORK_OF_ART`, and `EVENT`

+Rare labels:
+`ORDINAL`, `NORP`

+<p align='justify'> For this, we are using the `fine_tuning_prep.ipynb` </p>

+## F. Fine-Tuning
+<p align='justify'> To fine-tune the model, we will be using the `fine_tuning.ipynb` </p>